Visitor Information

 The Skin Cancer Clinic provides access for patients:

 - Requiring a biopsy for suspected skin cancer lesions such as melanoma and non-melanoma skin cancers such as basal cell carcinoma (BCC), squamous cell carcinoma (SCC), merkel cell carcinoma.
-This biopsy clinic operates out of the RVH Family Medicine Treatment Unit (FMTU) on selected Wednesday afternoons.

 2. To regional surgeons, medical oncology and radiation oncology for their skin cancer treatment from one access point.